 Be sure to visit the Castello Angioino, a medieval fortress located on the island, and the baroque 17th-century Cathedral of Sant’Agata, which contains a number of intricate paintings and frescoes.

 Gallipoli is also one of the best towns to visit in Puglia for foodies.
 Given its long history as a fishing port, you can find some really excellent seafood here.
 Try eating at Trattoria Santa Monaca, in the historical center, which is very reasonably priced given the quality.
+See our full list of the best things to do in Gallipoli.

 Location: Gallipoli is located on the west (“inside”) coast of Puglia, in the province of Lecce, around 40 kilometers southwest of Lecce itself.
 Click here for the location in Google Maps.